ChenBaiyang/MFIOD/README.md

 python run_reproduce.py
 ```

-To reproduce the examples in paper:
+To reproduce the examples in the paper:
 ```
 python run_example.py
 ```
-To run MFIOD on customised datastes with default parameters:
+To run MFIOD on customized datastes with default parameters:
 ```
-# Assume dataset be saved in a Numpy npz file with n samples and m dimensions
+# Assume the dataset be saved in a Numpy npz file with n samples and m dimensions
 # An m dimensional bool vector be given to indicate: True=Nominal attribute, False=Numerical attribute; if not provided, all attributes are treated as numerical.

 python run_customs_default_paras.py
 ```
-To run MFIOD on customised datastes with parameter tuning:
+To run MFIOD on customized datastes with parameter tuning:
 ```
 To be updated later.
 ```